golemfactory/golem-architecture/gaps/gap-16_golem_deploy/gap-16_golem_deploy.md

 - [Web Application with HTTP proxy over Golem VPN](./examples/webapp_with_local_proxy.gaom.yaml)

 ## Reference Implementation
-An early reference implementation of the "golem compose" concept has been started in following set of projects:
+An early reference implementation of the "golem deploy" concept has been started in following set of projects:

 - [dApp Manager](https://github.com/golemfactory/dapp-manager) / [dApp Runner](https://github.com/golemfactory/dapp-runner)

 ## Security Considerations
-The "golem compose" concept is an abstraction layer defined above the Golem's standard Requestor/Provider model.
-It is assumed that a "golem compose" _engine_ acts as one or more Requestors, and therefore all Golem's security/permissions models apply.
+The "golem deploy" concept is an abstraction layer defined above the Golem's standard Requestor/Provider model.
+It is assumed that a "golem deploy" _engine_ acts as one or more Requestors, and therefore all Golem's security/permissions models apply.
 No dedicated enhancements to `yagna` security features are required.

-**The "golem compose" operation requires the _engine_ to act as a Requestor Agent application, connecting to Golem daemons using Golem identities.
+**The "golem deploy" operation requires the _engine_ to act as a Requestor Agent application, connecting to Golem daemons using Golem identities.
 Therefore an implementation of an _engine_ must consider proper, industry-standard credentials management.**

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).